advayy/advayy/README.md

 - 👋 Hi, I’m @advayy
-- 👀 I’m interested in design, games and learning programming
+- 👀 I’m interested in back end development, game design and learning programming
-- 📫 You can reach me on twitter @advay_rajguru
+- 📫 You can reach me on Linkedin!, https://www.linkedin.com/in/advay-rajguru/